newrelic/nr1-tag-improver/README.md

 * `label` - human-readable name of the tag, generally the same or a more verbose version of `key`
 * `purpose` - optional, more detailed description of usage or provenance for the tag value

-When done, follow the usual instructions to [publish and deploy the Nerdpack](https://developer.newrelic.com/explore-docs/nr1-nerdpack#nr1-nerdpackpublish).
+When done, follow the instructions above under **Deploying this Nerdpack** to deploy your changes to your account.